hentai-chan/hentai/CONTRIBUTING.md

 By and large I try to follow PEP8 with a few exceptions; for example, line lengths can go up to 160 characters, although I don't encourage you to go out of your way to write one-liner everywhere.
-Another thing you might notice is that enums use CamelCase instead of ALLCAPPS.
-Client-facing methods and properties should contain doc string and examples where examples would make sense, the code itself however should be self-explanatory.
-Use this discussion panel if you have any other questions about this or reach out to me personally via mail which is my preferred method of communication.
+Another thing you might notice is that enums use `CamelCase` instead of `ALLCAPPS`.
+Client-facing methods and properties should contain doc strings and examples where examples would make sense, the code itself however should be self-explanatory.
+Use the discussion panel if you have any other questions about this or reach out to me personally via mail which is my preferred method of communication.